Skip to main content

 Person wearing running shoes taking steps up the stairs

-There are some key steps you must take when declaring bankruptcy to minimise the impact.
+There are some key steps to consider when looking into bankruptcy to minimise the impact.

-Ensure bankruptcy is the right debt solution for you
+Consider whether bankruptcy is the right debt solution for you

-Bankruptcy is not always the right debt management solution.
-Look into options such as Debt Management Plans (DMP), Debt Relief Orders (DRO) or Individual Voluntary Arrangements (IVA) before declaring bankruptcy.
+Bankruptcy is not always the most suitable debt solution.
+It may be worth looking into options such as Debt Management Plans (DMP), Debt Relief Orders (DRO) or Individual Voluntary Arrangements (IVA) before declaring bankruptcy.
+As of 2026, DROs are available for debts up to £50,000, and the DRO application fee has been abolished, making them free to apply for.
 You may be able to limit the impact on your credit reports and avoid financial restrictions by finding a different debt solution.

 Apply for bankruptcy

 The next step is to fill out the necessary paperwork and pay the fee of £680.
 This can be paid in instalments, if necessary, with a minimum payment of £5.
-However a bankruptcy order will not be granted until the fee is paid.
-You will find the forms on the gov.uk website.
+However, a bankruptcy order will not be granted until the fee is paid in full.
+You can find the application forms on the gov.uk website.

-Set a budget from your living costs
+Set a budget for your living costs

-As part of your bankruptcy application you will need to write a budget based on your essential expenses.
-When you declare bankruptcy, you will not be permitted to spend anything else as all additional money will go towards your debts.
+As part of your bankruptcy application you will need to put together a budget based on your essential expenses.
+When you declare bankruptcy, you will generally not be permitted to spend beyond this, as all additional money will go towards your debts.

-Cooperate with the official receiver
+Cooperate with the Official Receiver

 The Official Receiver is the person that manages your bankruptcy.
-They will contact you within two weeks of your application to discuss your bankruptcy.
+They will typically contact you within two weeks of your application to discuss your bankruptcy.
 They also take control of your assets.
 You need to work with them while they distribute your money and assets to pay off a portion of your debts.

 Pay back your debts and discharge from bankruptcy

-Now that everything is in place, you may need to continue paying towards your debts for up to 3 years – this is dependent upon your circumstances and your disposable income after meeting your essential outgoings.
-As long as you cooperate with the Official Receiver and meet all of your obligations, you should be discharged from bankruptcy after 12 months.
+Once everything is in place, you may need to continue paying towards your debts for up to 3 years.
+This depends on your circumstances and your disposable income after meeting your essential outgoings.
+As long as you cooperate with the Official Receiver and meet all of your obligations, you would typically be discharged from bankruptcy after 12 months.

 Request a Debt Assessment